ginatrapani/ginatrapani.org/src/md/archive.md

 * The [Zen Habits weblog interviews me](http://zenhabits.net/2007/03/golden-goals-series-gina-trapani-of-lifehacker-on-productivity-hacks-and-success/) on goal-setting, habits and productivity.
 * Arts and humor mag Quirkee.com [interviews me with 20 fun questions](http://www.quirkee.com/interviews/20-questions/20-questions-with-gina-trapani.html), like "When was the last time you spoke to your mother?"
 * Moderated the [Self-marketing for the Freelance Geek](http://2007.sxsw.com/interactive/programming/panels/?action=show&id=IAP060176) panel at SXSW Interactive in Austin, Texas.
 [Podcast available](http://2007.sxsw.com/coverage/podcasts/).
-* Lifehacker.com takes home a (http://2007.bloggies.com/)[2007 Bloggie Award] for Best Group Weblog at SXSW Interactive.
+* Lifehacker.com takes home a [2007 Bloggie Award](http://2007.bloggies.com/) for Best Group Weblog at SXSW Interactive.

 ### February 2007